ali-hourag/rick-morty-api/README.md

 - CSS
 - TypeScript
 - Bootstrap
+- API

 ## Setup
 If you want run it directly from code do it trough Live Server or similar.
 <br/>

-Otherwise, open it by clicking <a href="https://ts-calendar-ruby.vercel.app/">here<a/>.
+Otherwise, open it by clicking <a href="https://rick-morty-api-eight.vercel.app/">here<a/>.
 <br/>
 If you want to access it on mobile or tablet mode, right click > inspector > and click on mobile icon!

-## Get Calendar app and enjoy! 📱
+## Get Rick & Morty app and enjoy! 📱